-$\Delta$ L Entrants Incumbents Total
+Δ L Entrants Incumbents Total

 CES Demand 2.22% -1.10% 1.12%

 Translog Demand 2.26% 0.46% 2.73%

-TABLE 1.
+Table 1.
 Response of Aggregate Employment and Contribution of Entrants and Incumbents

-FIGURE 1: Impact of an Increase in M on Incumbents' Labor Demand
+Figure 1: Impact of an Increase in M on Incumbents' Labor Demand

-Notes: The figure plots the change in the labor demand of each firm as a function of its idiosyncratic productivity following a decrease in entry costs $f_e$ .
+Notes: The figure plots the change in the labor demand of each firm as a function of its idiosyncratic productivity following a decrease in entry costs f_e .
 The dashed line shows that under CES all firms reduced their size by the same amount, regardless of their productivity.
 The dotted line instead shows that the response in labor demand depends on firm's productivity.
 More productive firms decrease their labor demand by less, and even expand it for sufficiently high levels of productivity.

 While the first two exercises showed that, under translog, the reform had a heterogeneous effect on the different firms, we now show how firm heterogeneity matters for the aggregate effect of the reform.
-Figure 2 displays the impact of the reform on aggregate labor as a function of the productivity dispersion $\sigma_a$ , given the translog specification.
+Figure 2 displays the impact of the reform on aggregate labor as a function of the productivity dispersion σ_a , given the translog specification.
 We see that a higher initial productivity dispersion increases the aggregate effect of the reform.
 The intuition is as follows.
 Since the markup is not constant across firms, the economy suffers from misallocation.
-In particular, the high productivity firms are under producing.
-As Figure 1 shows, the reform.
-So the reform leads to an efficient reallocation of productivity dispersion ( $\sigma_a$ ), this reallocation channel is stronger if dispersion is higher.
+In particular, the high productivity firms are under producing.7 As Figure 1 shows, the relative share of employment in high-productivity firms increases following the reform.
+So the reform leads to an efficient reallocation of production in the economy.
+Since the level of initial misallocation is increasing the level of productivity dispersion (σ_a), this reallocation channel is stronger if dispersion is higher.

-The overall increase in L as a function of $\sigma_a$ , however, is not large.
+The overall increase in L as a function of σ_a , however, is not large.
 On the one hand, as written above, higher initial productivity dispersion implies that the reallocation channel is stronger, strengthening the aggregate effect of the reform.
 On the other hand, the reallocation of production inputs leads to an increase in the share of production of firms with relatively higher markups.
 This slightly attenuates the overall increase in aggregate employment.

-7. To see why markup dispersion leads to misallocation in equilibrium see Baqaee and Farhi (2017) and Edmond et al. (2018).
+^{7.} To see why markup dispersion leads to misal location in equilibrium see Baqaee and Farhi (2017) and Edmond $et\ al.$ (2018).

-FIGURE 2: Impact of an Increase in M on Total Labor Demand
+Figure 2: Impact of an Increase in M on Total Labor Demand

-Notes: The figure plots the change in the aggregate labor following a decrease in entry costs $f_e$ , as a function of the initial dispersion in firms' productivity.
+Notes: The figure plots the change in the aggregate labor following a decrease in entry costs f_e , as a function of the initial dispersion in firms' productivity.
 It shows that the response of aggregate labor L is increasing in the initial dispersion in firm-level productivity.